mobomo/front-end-style-guide/css_and_sass.md

 ## Whitespacing

-Whitespacing of CSS can be difficult as we chop and change between single and multi line CSS arguments.
-I'm not going to get into that.
+Break CSS properties out in to their own lines.
+Any performance benefit gained from single-line rulesets can be applied when the CSS is run through the Sass compiler, and the maintainability gains we get from multi-line rulesets are worth the extra keystrokes.

 ### Proper Spacing

-    /* BAD */
+    // BAD
     .selector {display:none;background:#ff0000;color:#000000;}

-    /* GOOD - SINGLE LINE */
     .selector { display: none; background: #ff0000; color: #000000; }

-    /* GOOD - MULTI-LINE */
+    // GOOD
     .selector {
      display: none;
-     background: #ff0000;
+     background: #f00;
-     color: #000000;
+     color: #000;
     }

 ### Same Line Braces

     .selector {
       display: none;
-      background: #ff0000;
+      background: #f00;
-      color: #000000;
+      color: #000;
     }

 ### Grouping & Indenting Vendor Prefixes